full name lauren klitzke

-what is something you do that may surprise people? i volunteer with the area genealogical society to clean headstones to not only honor the dead who no longer have anyone to care for their final resting place, but to help cemeteries maintain accurate records.
+what is something you do that may surprise people? i volunteer with the local genealogical group to clean headstones and honor those who are forgotten.

-LK has been around books her whole life—first as an avid reader, then a bookseller for more than a decade, and now as the evening supervisor at the haunted library of a 125 year old Catholic university.
-When she’s not writing, she’s reading, taking pictures, exploring twisting side streets, and spending time alone with her thoughts.
+When she’s not writing, she’s reading, taking pictures, exploring twisting side streets and spending time alone with her thoughts.
+LK loves romantic fantasy fiction, dark humor, and any fairy tale retelling she can get her hands on.
 Her past lives include research intern, sled dog trainer, historical re-enactor, deputy registrar, Marian shrine volunteer, and freelance graphic designer.

 She lives with her husband in western Wisconsin, in the shadows of the bluffs along the Mississippi River.